smorell93/SI507_Final/README.md

 - '/campaign_ad/input'
   - This Flask route is already completed and shows the
+- '/campaign_ad/submit'
+  - This route is where the data from the input route will be submitted
+- '/student/hours_tracking'
+  - This route will be where the users will input how many hours they've spent transcribing ads and how many ads they've transcribed in that time.

 ## How to run tests

+- My tests are kept in the same directory as my other files.
+So all you need to do is run python SI507project_tests.py.

 ## In this Repository: